 So now that we know what’s in C4 Pre-Workout, what does it all mean?
 It’s one thing to spout off the ingredients, but it’s another to let people know what all of that entails.

 Let’s break it down.

 I am unable to find any good studies regarding creatine nitrate.
 However, it seems to be a popular combination.
 Creatine is used to boost muscle density while the nitrate makes it more soluble in water.
-This means it has potential to work faster as it is more quickly digested.
-If you’re concerned about the health risks, studies show that 2g of creatine nitrate per day over a 28-day cycle demonstrated no adverse effects.
+This means it has the potential to work faster as it is more quickly digested.

 Velvet Bean Seed Extract